Circuit satisfiability problem: Proof of NP-completeness

 Notice that the 3SAT formula is equivalent to the circuit designed above, hence their output is same for same input.
 Hence, If the 3SAT formula has a satisfying assignment, then the corresponding circuit will output 1, and vice versa.
 So, this is a valid reduction, and Circuit SAT is NP-hard.

-This completes the proof that Circuit SAT is NP-Complete.
+This completes the proof that circuit SAT is NP-Complete.

-Restricted Variants and Related Problems
+Restricted variants and related problems

-Planar Circuit SAT
+Planar circuit SAT

 Assume that we are given a planar Boolean circuit (i.e. a Boolean circuit whose underlying graph is planar) containing only NAND gates with exactly two inputs.
 Planar Circuit SAT is the decision problem of determining whether this circuit has an assignment of its inputs that makes the output true.
 This problem is NP-complete.
 Moreover, if the restrictions are changed so that any gate in the circuit is a NOR gate, the resulting problem remains NP-complete.

 Circuit UNSAT

 Circuit UNSAT is the decision problem of determining whether a given Boolean circuit outputs false for all possible assignments of its inputs.
-This is the complement of the Circuit SAT problem, and is therefore Co-NP-complete.
+This is the complement of the Circuit SAT problem, and is therefore co-NP-complete.